couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

   * Renamed AnalyticsLinkNotFound to LinkNotFound
   * Added Encoding and DecodingFailure which should cover generically anything that breaks while encoding or decoding user data (both KV and services)
 * Dec 17, 2019 - Revision #12 (by Michael Nitchinger)
-  * Changed IndexExists for query regex to match on “...exist” and not “...exists” because of a typo in the query engine
+  * Changed IndexExists for query regex to match on "...exist" and not "...exists" because of a typo in the query engine
 * Jan 13, 2020 - Revision #13 (by Michael Nitchinger)
   * Renamed PreparedStatement to PreparedStatementFailure (#203)
   * Renamed CollectionAlreadyExists to CollectionExists (#601)